cdacones/learn_java/README.md

 # object-oriented java
-The files consists of solutions to Practice-It problems using object-oriented concepts
+The files consists of solutions to OOP problems